Information

 shall be determined by the Club.

 c.
-All affiliated clubs and their members must register with Swim Wales
+All affiliated clubs and their members must register with Swim Wales using the JustGo platform.

-to Swim Wales is for 12 months from the date of purchase via JustGo
+d.
+The Swim Wales registration year for the members of clubs affiliated to Swim Wales is for 12 months from the date of purchase via JustGo and will automatically renew annually.

 e.
 The Management Committee may, at its sole discretion, suspend,